harness/developer-hub/docs/internal-developer-portal/flows/flows-output.md

 :::

-There are two ways in which you can add the output variable to the template syntax.
+There are two ways in which you can add the output variable to the Workflows syntax.

 1. You can directly mention the output variable name `${{ steps.trigger.output.test2 }}`, here `test2` is the output variable name we created in the pipeline.